cfu288/mere-medical/apps/docs/blog/2022-01-07-what-is-mere-medical.md

 # Why Mere Medical

 About a year ago, I was a second-year medical student preparing to start my third-year clinical rotations.
 It was a pretty exciting but terrifying time - I was also getting ready to take my first set of board exams.
 On top of long days of studying, I had to complete a lot of paperwork required by the school and the hospitals I would be rotating at.
-One of the biggest things I needed to get done before starting my rotations was ensuring I was up to date on my vaccinations and had my updated health records.
-In addition, I needed to gather my previous medical records and get the necessary blood work.
+One of the biggest things I needed to get done before starting my rotations was ensuring I was up to date on my vaccinations and had my latest health records.

-I quickly realized that getting all my old vaccine records was a pain.
-Most of my old medical records were with my old primary care physician (PCP) in my hometown, not with my current one.
+I quickly realized that getting all my old vaccine records was more difficult than I originally expected.
+Most of my previous vaccination records were with my old primary care physician (PCP) in my hometown, not with my current one.
 Luckily, my old PCP offered a patient portal I could use to see my old records.
 After a quick phone call to my old PCP's office to set up my online account, I could log in and see my old vaccine records.
 However, my current PCP used a completely different electronic medical record (EMR) system and had a different patient portal.
-So if I wanted to see my most recent blood work and my historical data at the same time, I needed to log in to two places at once.
+So if I wanted to see my most recent blood work and my historical vaccine data at the same time, I needed to log in to two places at once.

 A few months later, I moved to a new apartment closer to my new rotation site and had to again find another new PCP closer to me.
 Luckily, this new PCP I chose used the same EMR and patient portal system that my original PCP did.
 Unluckily, I had to go through the patient portal creation process all over again.
 Despite using the same EMR, this new doctor was part of a different health system as my original PCP, which meant a new account still.
 Ultimately I had two different logins, and I had trouble manually linking the accounts after the fact.